-Having had her first Beetle tragically crushed by the local council, VW Heritage customer Kate Kingshott made it her ambition to buy another.
-This time she’d get round to undertaking a full restoration, even doing some of the work herself, adding some carefully considered accessories along the way.
-Here’s the story of ‘Mr Tickle’ the ’67 Beetle…
+Having had her first Beetle tragically crushed by the local council, Heritage customer Kate Kingshott made it her ambition to buy another.
+This time she’d get round to undertaking a full restoration, even doing some of the work herself, adding some carefully considered Beetle accessories along the way.
+Here’s the story of ‘Mr Tickle’ the ’67 Type 1…

 No doubt we all remember our first VW.
 Kate Kingshott from Sussex certainly does because it was a bright red 1969 Beetle and it got crushed by Thames Valley Police.
 To cut a long and obviously very painful story short, she hadn’t passed her test back then, her dad was looking after the car, and despite having an MoT appointment booked for the following day, her dad was stopped in the car while on his way to a garage and the car subsequently impounded.
 “I was living in Cornwall at the time and couldn’t get to it in time to save it,” explains Kate.
 “I was devastated.”